mozilla/puente/docs/goals.rst

    As far as I can tell, this won't be a problem for most situations.
 However, there is one situation where this makes things difficult.
 If you had parts of the site that **need** to be fully translated and other parts that need to be translated, but if it's not translated, it's not a big deal, then this makes that difficult.

-   That's on the list of things to mull over.
+   That's on the list of things to mull over how to deal with.

 2. Tower collapses whitespace for all extracted strings, but Puente only collapses whitespace for Jinja2 trans blocks.